CleanroomMC/Website/docs/groovy-script/mods/selectionguicrafting/recipe.md

     sound(ResourceLocation, float, float)
     ```

 - `RecipeOutput`.
 The output items that will be given to the player.
 You can add multiple outputs each with a different chance.
-The `float` value is the chance of the item being dropped.
+The `double` value is the chance of the item being dropped.
 Requires greater than or equal to 1.

     ```groovy:no-line-numbers
     output(ItemStack)
-    output(Collection)
-    output(ItemStack[])
     output(ItemStack...)
     output(RecipeOutput)
     output(Collection<?>)
-    output(RecipeOutput[])
     output(RecipeOutput...)
     output(ItemStack, double)
     ```

 - `String`.
-The command to execute after crafting the recipe.
+The commands to execute after crafting the recipe.

     ```groovy:no-line-numbers
     command(String)
-    command(String[])
     command(String...)
     ```

 - `RecipeInput`.
 The offhand input that will be used to craft the recipe.
+The `int` value is the damage applied to the item, the `double` value is the chance the item will be damaged / consumed.
 Requires greater than or equal to 0 and less than or equal to 1.

     ```groovy:no-line-numbers
     offhand(IIngredient)